Substance Use

 What Are Typical Lorazepam Doses?

 Ativan doses differ depending on the health issue doctors want to treat.
-Typical doses include:
+Typical doses include the following.

 Note that all IM and IV use requires a trained professional.
 Patients using Ativan to treat other conditions take the drug in pill form.